Aquamarine Quick Facts

-Gem quality crystals are pleochroic — seen from some angles they appear colorless.
+Gem quality crystals are pleochroic, meaning when seen from some angles they appear colorless.
 Tumbled stones may range in color from a pure milky blue to a pearly turquoise green.
 Most natural aquamarine is heat treated to remove the green tint to reveal the preferred intense blue color.
 If the heat is too high, the stone can suffer discoloration.
 Color can also be improved with neutron and gamma irradiation, but these changes do not last.

-Aquamarine is easily cleaned with a gentle solution made specifically for jewelry use.
-Borsheims also offers small ultrasonic cleaners, which use high-frequency sound waves to clean your jewelry.
+Aquamarine stones should be cleaned using warm, soapy water.
+Ultrasonic cleaners are typically safe for aquamarines except in instances where the stone has liquid inclusions or fractures.
+Heat exposure is not recommended for aquamarines.
 It is important to have your jewelry professionally cleaned and checked three to four times a year.
 When not worn, aquamarine jewelry should be stored in a jewelry box lined with soft fabric.

 Whether you are shopping for yourself or someone else, Borsheims has an extensive selection of aquamarine jewelry in various styles.
 Aquamarine is a popular gift option for those celebrating March birthdays and those commemorating their 19th wedding anniversary.